|

 How

-- A personal approach by Andy English - "Wood engravings
+a Wood Engraving is Made - A personal approach by Andy English - "Wood engravings

 are a form of relief printmaking.
 Areas of wood are cut away